oracle/rwloadsim/docs/FILE.md

 yt := null;
 ```
 The maximum line length for reading files (and pipelines) using
-readline is by default 2050 bytes including the null chatacter at the end;
+readline is by default 2050 bytes including the null character at the end;
 it can be changed using the --readbuffer option.

 You can verify existence of files or directories using the access